In most cases, if you have Original Medicare, Medicare will only help pay for these items and supplies if they're provided by contract suppliers.

 - You've given written permission to the supplier to contact you about a Medicare-covered item that you need to rent or buy.

-- The supplier is coordinating delivery of the item.
+- The supplier is contacting you to coordinate delivery of the item.

 - The supplier is contacting you about providing a Medicare-covered item other than a covered item you already have, and the supplier has provided at least one covered item to you during the previous 15-month period.